Codeminer42/marvin-cm42/README.md

 You can start Marvin as a local server to connect to Discord.

-1. Ask for the [HUBOT_DISCORD_TOKEN](https://discord.com/developers/applications/) for someone in the team.
+1. Create a new Discord Application and Bot at [discord.com/developers/applications/](https://discord.com/developers/applications/)
+2. Copy the application token\
-2. Run:
+3. Run:

         HUBOT_DISCORD_TOKEN='the token you received' bin/hubot -a discord